i5hi/The.Treasure.Which.Is.Privacy/TheTreasureWhichIsPrivacy.md

 It is interesting to note that an old synonym for 'fear' could e awe, admiration or astonishment, even respect.
-Worded this way, one might read above sentence as "I hide nothing, because I admire and respect nothing."
-This way it becomes clear that the denial of privacy is often nothing but a lack of things that are valued and the demand that others should not value something themselves.
+Worded this way, one might read above sentence as `I hide nothing, because I admire and respect nothing.` This way it becomes clear that the denial of privacy is often nothing but a lack of things that are valued and the demand that others should not value something themselves.
 It thus contains the claim that nothing should be special and set apart.